harmony-one/h/progress/konstantin-potapov.md

+2026-08-28 This week I audited and closed 18 stale GitHub issues whose fixes were already present in the current codebase.

+---

+2026-08-21 This week I completed emergency recovery protections on both `main` and `dev`, rejecting abandoned branch hashes and guarding recovery ViewID transitions.
+I reviewed and approved a 30-fix mainnet patch covering cross-shard processing, staking, rewards, consensus, and the EVM, then ported it to `dev`.
+I also developed follow-up hardening for interrupted validator startup and diagnosed stale canonical metadata during rollback.

+---

+2026-08-14 This week I completed cross-shard receipt security fixes for both `main` and `dev`, correcting pre-staking quorum bitmap validation and keying spent-receipt markers from signed headers rather than Merkle proofs.
+I also prepared emergency recovery protections to reject abandoned branch hashes and enforce safe recovery ViewID transitions, and reviewed new metrics for measuring on-time versus late consensus votes.

+---

 2026-08-07 This week I launched 1-second finality on testnet and updated its activation configuration to epoch 7600 in [PR #5084](https://github.com/harmony-one/harmony/pull/5084).
 I also completed the Go SDK migration to the official Herumi BLS package in [PR #313](https://github.com/harmony-one/go-sdk/pull/313) and opened [PR #5096](https://github.com/harmony-one/harmony/pull/5096) to improve commit certificate selection by consistently preserving the certificate with the richer signer set.

 ---